SAMNaqvi1212/NavigationProject_Udacity/README.md

 # Getting Started
 First step is to download the environment based on the operating system a person has.
 Following are the operating systems that are available,
-For this project, you will not need to install Unity - this is because we have already built the environment for you, and you can download it from one of the links below.
-You need only select the environment that matches your operating system:

 Linux: click here
 Mac OSX: click here